OscarJin/Personal-Financial-Management-System/README.md

 # Personal Financial Management System
- A management system designed for personal financial analysis
+ A management system designed for personal financial analysis.
+See the doc folder for more information.